In this series, I dig a little deeper into the meaning of psychological terms. This week’s term is attachment theory.

 - Anxious-ambivalent: when reunited after separation from parents, the infant seeks comfort but also seeks to punish the parents; this pattern results from unpredictably responsive caregiving

 - Anxious-avoidant: infants showed minimal distress with separation, and when reunited, either ignored or avoided parents; this stems from having attachment behaviours rebuffed

 - Disorganized: this occurs when there is no consistent attachment behaviour, and is related to flooding of the attachment system by difficult emotions like fear

-Attachment in early life has a range of implication for the infant as they progress through life.
+Attachment in early life has a range of implications for the infant as they progress through life.
 Early attachment styles tend to be consistently related to the development of interpersonal relationships later in life, as well as functioning across multiple domains.
-Those who develop a strong internal working model for interpersonal relationships are able to form more stable attachments later on, while those youngsters who defensively exclude information from their awareness have problems with development of effective internal models.
-This sort of repression can lead to dissociation and disconnection between emotional response and causative factor.
-On a biological level, Wikipedia observes that “There is some evidence that the quality of caregiving shapes the development of the neurological systems which regulate stress”.
+Those who develop a strong internal working model for interpersonal relationships are able to form more stable attachments later on.

 Attachment theory-oriented psychotherapy aims to reappraise ineffective working models for relationships between the self and others.
-Psychoanalytic-oriented psychotherapy does this in part by delving into the transference the client imposes on interactions with the therapist.
+Psychoanalytic-oriented psychotherapy does this in part by delving into the transference the client brings to interactions with the therapist.